ptc-iot-sharing/WebDesignKit/readme.md

 With this Kit you can take advantage of the visualization components and dashboards already built and styled in a nice matter.
 This Kit saves a lot of time when you are building an application in Thingworx.

-# Thingworx Web Design KIT content:
+## Thingworx Web Design KIT content:
- * Entities 			- WDK_Entities_2.0.twx
+ * Entities 			    - WDK_Entities_2.0.twx; WDK_Entities_2.0.xml
- * CSS files			- css.zip
+ * CSS files			    - wdk_blue; wdk_purple; wdk_teal; wdk_yellow; wdk_darkblue; wdk_darkpurple; wdk_darkteal; wdk_darkyellow
- * Google Map Extension		- get from Marketplace
+ * Google Map Extension		- GET FROM PTC MARKETPLACE
- * Progress Gauge Extension	- get from Marketplace
+ * Progress Gauge Extension	- GET FROM PTC MARKETPLACE

+## Installing the Thingworx Web Design Kit
+ * From a web browser, launch ThingWorx
+ * Log into Thingworx as an Administrator
+ * Go to Import/Export and Import Google Map and Progress Gauge that you previously downloaded from MARKETPLACE
+ * Refresh your Composer
+ * Go to Import/Export and Import WDK_Entities (.twx or .xml)
+ * Go to Repositories/SystemRepositories and upload all 8 css file

-# Configuration and Usage
+## Configuration and Usage

 Once Thingworx Web Design Kit entities and extensions are imported you can start using it.